KhronosGroup/OpenCL-Guide/chapters/programming_opencl_kernels.md

 <br> <br>
 </p>

-Originally OpenCL implementations mainly used proprietary binary formats and offline compilation was done via caching.
-This was less portable than using online compilation of OpenCL C. To offset this portability problem, and to enable a richer language and compiler ecosystem, Khronos has defined a cross-vendor, portable intermediate program representation called [SPIR-V](https://www.khronos.org/spir/).
+Early OpenCL implementations primarily used proprietary binary formats and caching of driver-compiled binaries to achieve offline compilation.
+However, the binaries created by the compiler in a specific device driver are not portable to other devices, and so applications using cached binaries lost the portbility to any device that is possible through online compilation of OpenCL C. To solve this portability problem, and to enable a richer language and compiler ecosystem, Khronos has defined a cross-vendor, portable intermediate program representation called [SPIR-V](https://www.khronos.org/spir/).
 An increasing number of OpenCL implementations are supporting ingestion of offline-compiled kernel programs in the SPIR-V format.

 SPIR-V enables independent innovation by the compiler and silicon communities.
 Compiler front ends that generate SPIR-V kernels that can be ingested and executed by any OpenCL driver that understands the SPIR-V format.
 For example the  [C++ for OpenCL](cpp_for_opencl.md) open source front-end and compilers for [SYCL](https://www.khronos.org/sycl/) can generate SPIR-V code.
 Both languages bring C++ functionality to programming OpenCL.
 While C++ for OpenCL allows using C++ features in the traditional OpenCL kernel code, SYCL provides single-source C++ solution both for the host code and the kernel code.
 There is also ongoing work on providing SPIR-V support in non C/C++-based languages e.g. [Julia](https://github.com/JuliaGPU/GPUCompiler.jl).